AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 point in $S_p(x_0,\epsilon)$ is one numerical version of April's photo permitted by our threat model.

-This threat model is mathematically convenient, but it is not a perfect model of visual similarity.
-Its pixel-wise limits do not directly describe rotation, camera motion, or every lighting change.
-We will examine such modeling choices in the next post.
+This set gives **allowed** a precise meaning for one robustness question.
+A question about rotation, camera motion, or lighting would use a set designed for those changes instead.
+In every case, certification begins by stating exactly which versions of the input belong to the claim.

 ## An attack searches for a version that fails